 Having said all of this, here are our recommendations.

--If you want cast iron but need a lighter weight pan, then the jump to an artisan brand is justified, as that's the only way you're going to get "light" cast iron.
+• If you want cast iron but need a lighter pan, then the jump to an artisan brand is justified, as that's the only way you're going to get "light" cast iron.
 (And there's a big difference in maneuverability between an 8 pound pan and a 6 pound pan.)

--If you want that smooth, polished surface and budget is not an issue, then go with a higher-end brand.
-The polished finish doesn't really get you all that much performance wise, as all cast iron becomes smooth and slippery with use, but there's no drawback to it, either.
+• If you want that smooth, polished surface and budget is not an issue, then go with a higher-end brand.
+The polished finish doesn't get you much performance wise, as all cast iron becomes smooth with use, but there's no drawback to it, either.

--Finally, if budget is not an issue for you and you simply prefer an artisan brand--and they are certainly pretty!--then go for it.
-It's perfectly fine to spend whatever you want to spend, so if a ritzy cast iron pan will make you happy, then that's what you should buy.
+• Finally, if budget is not an issue for you and you simply prefer an artisan brand--and some are beautiful!--then go for it.
+It's fine to spend whatever you want to spend, so if a ritzy cast iron pan will make you happy, then that's what you should buy.

 What About Enameled Cast Iron?

-Enameling solves the problem of having to seaon by coating the cast iron with durable, long-lived, ceramic-based enamel.
-The baked-on enamel is almost as durable as cast iron itself, though it can chip if you whack it too hard with a steel spatula (for example), and it can get small surface cracks ("crazing") from abrupt temperature changes.
-In general, though, the enamel coating is pretty tough (especially on the high-end brands such as le Crueset and Staub).
+Enameling solves the problem of having to season by coating the cast iron with durable, ceramic-based enamel.
+The enamel is almost as durable as cast iron itself, though it can chip if you whack it too hard with a steel spatula (for example), and it can get small surface cracks ("crazing") from abrupt temperature changes.
+In general, though, the enamel coating is pretty tough (especially on the high-end brands such as Le Crueset and Staub).

-Enameled cast iron is great for Dutch ovens because of how they're used: for long braises in a lot of liquid, which can strip the seasoning off bare cast iron.
+Enameled cast iron is great for Dutch ovens because of how they're used: for long braises in liquid, which can strip the seasoning from bare cast iron.
 It's not as necessary for skillets, which are generally used for quicker cooking tasks.
 And the skillet tasks that do go longer--such as baking cornbread, or deep frying--won't strip a pan's seasoning.

 In fact, enameled cast iron skillets are, for most tasks, more of a detriment than an advantage, because the best thing about bare cast iron is the smooth, nonstick surface.
 You'll never get that from an enameled pan.

-Some people will argue with this, saying that enamel is as nonstick as well-seasoned cast iron.
-But our response to this is that these people have probably never used truly well-seasoned cast iron.
-Enamel isn't a terrible surface to cook on; we liken it to cooking on clad stainless, which we also really like.
-However, only well-seasoned cast iron can come close the smoothness and slipperiness of a PTFE skillet.
+Some people may argue, saying that enamel is as nonstick as well-seasoned cast iron.
+But enamel is stick-resistant at best.
+Only well-seasoned cast iron can come close the smoothness and slipperiness of a PTFE skillet.

 Myths About Cast Iron (What Not to Believe)

 Cast iron is hard to maintain.
-Well, it's not Teflon, but the truth is that cast iron is actually quite easy to maintain--almost as easy as Teflon.
+Well, it's not Teflon, but the truth is that cast iron is easy to maintain--almost as easy as Teflon.
 True, seasoning is a bit of a hassle.
-But it's not hard, and once seasoned, you just have to be sure to rinse, dry thoroughly, and apply a thin coat of oil every time you use the pan.
+But it's not hard, and once seasoned, you just have to rinse, dry, and apply a thin coat of oil.
 The biggest problem with cast iron is that if it stays wet, it rusts.
 That's what you're trying to avoid.
 Other than that, it's no harder to maintain than any other kind of cookware, and except for nonstick, it's probably the easiest cookware to maintain.

 Cast iron heats very evenly.
 False!
 (And you hear this one all the time.)
 Cast iron actually heats very unevenly.
 Its structure is rough and brittle, and heat passes through it in fits and starts.
 So, uneven heating.
 Yet once heated through (always allow several minutes of preheating before using your cast iron skillet!), cast iron retains heat like nothing else can.
 Literally: Cast iron hangs onto heat better than any other cookware material in existence.
 This heat retention is cast iron's true magnificence, and the property that makes it so great for searing, deep frying, and most everyday skillet tasks.